 When the inevitable, and often necessary conflicts and negotiations of modern couples life arise, this mindset of being aggrieved and resentful rears its head.

-We expect our loved one to fulfil many of our unconscious and unspoken longings.
+We expect our loved one to fulfill many of our unconscious and unspoken longings.
 We hope against hope our partner will forgive us our own debts and faults, despite the fact we find it so hard to forgive them.

 What soon happens is that that scarce and precious resource kindness for ourselves is thrown into jeopardy.
 For real, how can we love ourselves if our very spouse is getting angry with us?